aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmfpitchandfamily/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmfpitchandfamily/
 ---

-The PitchAndFamily object specifies the pitch and family properties of a<br/>                Font object (section 2.2.1.2).
+**Summary:** The PitchAndFamily object specifies the pitch and family properties of a<br/>                Font object (section 2.2.1.2).
 Pitch refers to the width of the<br/>                characters, and family refers to the general appearance of a font.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)